Arakiss/nexlog/README.md

 ### Does NextLogger have any external dependencies?

 No, I designed NextLogger to be completely self-contained with zero external dependencies.
-This means you don't need to worry about compatibility issues or security vulnerabilities from third-party packages.
+By leveraging Bun's comprehensive toolkit, I've been able to develop, test, and bundle NextLogger without relying on any third-party packages.
+This means you don't need to worry about compatibility issues or security vulnerabilities from external dependencies.

 ### Does NextLogger have any side effects?

 No, I carefully designed NextLogger to avoid any side effects.
 It doesn't modify global objects or interfere with other parts of your application.
 This makes it safe to use in any part of your Next.js project without worrying about unexpected behavior.

+### Why did you choose to build NextLogger with Bun?

+I chose Bun for its all-in-one approach to JavaScript/TypeScript development.
+Bun's integrated runtime, bundler, test runner, and package manager allowed me to create NextLogger with zero external dependencies.
+This results in a faster, more lightweight, and more reliable logging solution for Next.js projects.

 I apologize for any confusion the similarity in names may cause and encourage users to carefully consider their specific logging needs when choosing a logging library.